onetonfoot/Bonsai.jl/README.md

 end
 ```

-For query ensure that the type's fields match the key's in the path.
+For query ensure that the type's fields match the key's in the route.

 ## Web sockets